pminina01/readthedocs/Mail-target.md

 ### MailKit

-The `SmtpClient` is not part of NetStandard1.X.
+The `SmtpClient` is not part of .NET Standard 1.x.
 Also notice that the original [SmtpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient) of .NET is obsolete in favor of MailKit:

 ![image](https://user-images.githubusercontent.com/5808377/44685633-351b0600-aa4c-11e8-9eec-48dd9fadb963.png)